 Generally, you cannot deduct any expenses for travel away from your tax home for any period of temporary employment of more than 1 year.
 However, this 1-year rule does not apply for a temporary period in which you were a federal employee certified by the Attorney General (or his or her designee) as traveling in temporary duty status for the U.S. government to investigate or prosecute a federal crime (or to provide support services for the investigation or prosecution of a federal crime).

 Incidental expenses.
-The term "incidental expenses" means:

-• Fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries;
+The term "incidental expenses" means fees and tips given to porters, baggage carriers, hotel staff, and staff on ships.